Computer Science Department

 In-Person

 An introduction to computers, algorithms and programming.
 Topics include problem analysis, algorithm development, data representation, control structures, arrays, and file manipulation.
-Three credits and a two-hour lab.
+Three credits and two-hour lab.

 Programming & Data Structures